zeto95/Bachelor/README.md

 #(datatransformation.py): included the code for the data transformation in a separate file, simply i took the average tempreature of each day to be feed into the model.

 #(TFMLP.py):This file contains a class implementing a multi-layer perceptron (MLP) using numpy and tensorflow.
-Both a MLP for regression (MLPR) and a MLP for classification (MLPC) are provided.

 #To run the example, the TFMLP file should run first and then the actual.py in the terminal.